Daemondeal/cudalator/README.md

     - `src`: the actual runtime that handles kernel scheduling.
 - `src`: the sources for the compiler itself.
 - `third_party`: the submodules for external packages.

+## Docs

+Docs are available at [https://daemondeal.github.io/cudalator/](https://daemondeal.github.io/cudalator/).
+You can also read them locally by running run `mkdocs serve`.

+If you are a contributor, run `mkdocs gh-deploy` whenever you modify the docs.

 ## Dependencies